-seed(Alg :: builtin_alg(), Seed :: seed()) -> state()
+''' seed(Alg :: builtin_alg(), Seed :: seed()) -> state() seed(Alg :: default, Seed :: seed()) -> state() '''

 Seeds random number generation with the specified algorithm and integers in the process dictionary and returns the state.
+Alg = default is an alias for the default algorithm.

 Seeds random number generation with the specifed algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Alg = default is an alias for the default algorithm.